uccser/cs-field-guide/text/en/chapters/computer-vision.md

 ## Human Vision vs. Computer Vision

 Digital cameras and human eyes fulfill largely the same function: images come in through a lens and are focused onto a light sensitive surface, which converts them into electrical impulses that can be processed by the brain or a computer respectively.
-There are some differences, however.
+There are some differences, that we cover in this section.

 It is important to understand that neither a human eye nor a digital camera  --- even a very expensive one --- can perfectly capture all of the information in the scene in front of it.
 Electronic engineers and computer scientists are constantly doing research to improve the quality of the images they capture, and the speed at which they can record and process them.